Pal8304/personal-website/README.md

 Blogs ToDo:

 - [ ] Add animations in blog page, specifically while blog is loaded, when switching 2 codes.
 - [ ] Construct overview( index table ) of the blog based on headers.
+- [ ] Improve the structure of blog like add h1 tags etc
 - [ ] Make the urls in blogs better
 - [ ] Add footer in blog page